nathanbish/CUSG-Law/Statutes/Title II: Elections & Representation/Chapter 2: Representation & Equity/README.md

 (c) Workshops shall not take place during official Legislative Council sessions.

+> **Note:** This ongoing training requirement is separate from the one-time onboarding diversity training described in §1.2.7.
+Members must comply with both provisions unless otherwise amended.

 ## §2.2.2 – Advocacy for Diversity and Education

 **Enacted by** 44 LCB 09 (2005)